-Last, but not least we have Alphabet (Nasdaq: GOOGL).
-Its Google platform is the world's dominant search and online advertising engine.
-And that has led to boatloads of cash flow.
+And last, but not least we have Alphabet (Nasdag: GOOGL).

+Its Google platform is the world's dominant search and online advertising engine... and that has led to boatloads of cash flow.

 However, that cash flow hasn't translated into much of a second act.